 The Afghan Ministry of Mines has said it supports an effective governance framework, and has produced an unpublished initial outline of what this should look like.
 A strong, public written commitment at the July meeting is needed to ensure that this promising start is followed through across the Afghan government, and to secure the commitment of donors, as well as their practical support.

-“The experience of other countries in conflict has repeatedly shown that there is a major risk that natural resources can harm, not help, development,” said Stephen Carter, Afghanistan Campaign Leader at Global Witness.
+“The experience of other countries in conflict has repeatedly shown that there is a major risk that natural resources can harm, not help, development,” said Dominic Smith, Afghanistan Campaign Leader at Global Witness.
 “The Afghan government has made some positive steps, but it is still unclear whether they will deliver on a truly effective extractives framework.
 If they do, Afghanistan has a chance to be a model for other countries.
 We urge both the Afghan government and its international partners to fulfil their responsibility and act for the long-term benefit of the country.”